From India to Amsterdam

 Zensar has come from the Indian city of Pune to the heart of Amsterdam, which is just across the water from its European headquarters in London.
 Associate vice president Anurag Nautiyal feels at home in the Dutch capital and thinks it’s an ideal place for a growing company.

-When asked whether it wouldn’t be more practical for Zensar to set up shop in the Zuidas business district, home to the majority of Indian companies in the city, Nautiyal replies: “Right now, it’s more convenient for us to have our office here.
+When asked whether it wouldn’t be more practical for Zensar to set up shop in the Zuidas business district, home to most of the Indian companies in the city, Nautiyal says that, “Right now, it’s more convenient for us to have our office here.
 The connections are also better.
 I just jump on my bike, cycle to Central Station and catch a train to Amsterdam Airport Schiphol.
 We’ll only need to move out of the city centre once the company has expanded.”

-Nautiyal has come to realise that the Dutch corporate climate isn’t too dissimilar to that of India: “Dutch corporate culture is very informal with little emphasis on hierarchy.
+Nautiyal has come to realise that the Dutch corporate climate isn’t too dissimilar to that of India, either.
+“Dutch corporate culture is very informal with little emphasis on hierarchy.
 That’s less so in India, but we’re by no means as formal as countries like China and Korea.”

 “In India, we’re traditionally receptive to new initiatives.
 We’re used to diversity and recognise the same mentality in Dutch people; they are naturally open minded.
 That’s important to us, because outsourcing requires the ability to think flexibly.
 You need to appreciate that in a global economy, the chances are that each company activity can be conducted most efficiently in a different place.”

 He also believes Amsterdam provides access to the kind of talented people his company needs to succeed in a globalised world.
 “People often think that outsourcing comes at the expense of jobs, as work disappears over international borders, but such thoughts ignore the fact that it’s not only Indians working at the offices in India,” he says.